bbawj/NTU-Downdetector/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## How to Contribute
+1. Create a new branch from the main repository.
+Name it according to the feature or bug you are fixing eg. cards_feature.
+2. Make your commits in this new branch
+3. Submit a pull request when the code is ready to be merged.
+Assign someone to review your changes.

 ## Learn More